-Main hypothesis 2: Perceived competitive changes influence turnaround strategies.

-- H2.a There is a positive relationship between perceived competitive changes and the extent of management strategies in the turnaround. - H2.b There is a positive relationship between perceived competitive changes and the extent of cutback strategies in the turnaround. - H2.c There is a positive relationship between perceived competitive changes and the extent of restructuring strategies in the turnaround.
+Main hypothesis 2: Perceived competitive changes influence turnaround strategies. • H2.a There is a positive relationship between perceived competitive changes and the extent of management strategies in the turnaround. • H2.b There is a positive relationship between perceived competitive changes and the extent of cutback strategies in the turnaround. • H2.c between perceived poor management and the ex tent of management strategies in the turnaround. • H3.b